z411/trackma/README.md

 Authors
 -------
-Trackma was originally written by z411 <z411@krutt.org>
-For other authors see AUTHORS file
-GTK icon designed by shuuichi
+Trackma was originally written by z411 <z411@omaera.org>.
+For other contributors see AUTHORS file.
+GTK icon designed by shuuichi.